AscendingPassage.com HOME PAGE.

 have preserved too, in an extraordinary degree, the brightness of

-their antique paintings, the fresh tints of their costumes, of their
+their antique paint, the fresh tints of their costumes, of their

 robes of turquoise blue, or lapis, or emerald-green, or golden-yellow.